 Whether you’re looking for a less rowdy night out or you’re just not feeling the Thursday night bracelet bar / Friday morning hangover combination, there are plenty of things to do in Tel Aviv once that Mediterranean sun sets.
-From less costly late night activities like a picnic in HaYarkon Park or sharing a bottle of cheap wine and a box of pizza with friends at a beach by the Tel Aviv Port, to fun adventures like conquering our list of must-try Israeli escape rooms, the White City has got an alternative activity for all types.
+From less costly late night activities like a picnic in HaYarkon Park or sharing a bottle of cheap wine and a box of pizza with friends at the beach, to fun adventures like conquering our list of must-try Israeli escape rooms, the White City has got an alternative activity for all types.
 Don’t feel ashamed for passing up free club entry on Rothschild Boulevard…embrace the other side of the nonstop city for once.
 It may just surprise you in the most pleasant of ways.

 Alternative Tel Aviv nightlife activities